ctoslab/PACMAN/README.md

 8. Drag & Drop your payload.exe into the tool
 9. press ENCRYPT button.

-To learn more please watch this video: https://youtu.be/0yB8tqXXYX8
+To learn more please watch this video (To see this video you need to subscribe first and send me your e-mail address in https://t.me/ctoslab): https://youtu.be/0yB8tqXXYX8

 ### 📡 HOW TO UPDATE